 Population and Society

-Our Population and Society domain covers statistics on the size and geographic spread of the population, on the factors driving population change (including births, deaths and migration), and on people’s lifestyles and culture, including sport, language, and identity.
+Our Population and Society domain covers statistics on the size, composition and geographic spread of the population, and on people’s lifestyles and culture, including sport, language, and identity.

 Planned Work